No Car Is Completely Made In America

 “When was the last car produced that was 100 percent made in America? it might have been the Model T,” said Frank DuBois, a supply chain expert and professor at American University’s Kogod School of Business.
 “Nothing is 100 percent made in America.”

-Trump has picked on automakers as high-profile examples of firms shifting production to other countries instead of keeping it all the U.S., a phenomenon Trump blamed on trade deals like the North American Free Trade Agreement.
+Trump has picked on automakers as high-profile examples of firms shifting production to other countries instead of keeping it all in the U.S., a phenomenon Trump blamed on trade deals like the North American Free Trade Agreement.
 But the various components of cars and trucks come from all over the place ― it’s not as simple as “made in the USA” or “not made in the USA.”
-For instance, you could buy a Honda CR-V that was assembled in Mexico with 70 percent American parts.
-The company is Japanese.
+For instance, you could buy an ostensibly Japanese Honda CR-V that was assembled in Mexico with 70 percent American parts.

 DuBois said the federal car content info has some shortcomings, including that it lets automakers round up and even count Canadian parts as American.
 So DuBois puts out his own list, which builds on the federal data and is called the Kogod Made in America Auto Index.